Will the European Central Bank reduce key rates to offset banking crisis effects?

 She also expressed alarm at the global consequences of a US default if the US Congress fails to raise the debt ceiling.
 “I just can’t believe they would let such a serious disaster happen.
 I understand politics, I was a politician myself.
 But there comes a time when the best interests of a nation must prevail,” explained former French economy minister Christine Lagarde.

 The United States must regularly increase, via a vote of Congress, the capacity of indebtedness of the government, a vote increasingly politicized.
-Without an agreement between Republicans and Democrats, the United States could be placed in default of payment this summer, an unprecedented situation.
+Without an agreement between Republicans and Democrats, the United States might be placed in default of payment this summer, an unprecedented situation.

 1681705164